redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 ### Using template

-The `Template file selector` can be used to select a directory from the file system to use a pre-existing `language servers template`, these templates are pre-filled with server name, command, mappings and potential configuration.
+The `Template file selector` can be used to select a directory from the file system to use a pre-existing `language server template`, these templates are pre-filled with server name, command, mappings and potential configuration.

 Templates are located in `src/main/java/resources/templates`.